 You’ll be – [keeping] There is a sense of [you be], although some perception of a velar /k/ occurs at the beginning, which is from the FS /ng/.

 private – [it’s about] Sense of /p/ occurs at FS /t/, and some sense of /v/ occurs at FS /b/.
-This is acceptable.
+It tends to fall into sibilance at the end, but may be there.

 There is a potential reversal immediately before it: